 Under Michigan law, you have two years from the date of a medical mistake to sue a hospital for negligence.
 This deadline applies to cases involving errors in medical judgment, treatment, and care.
 There are some exceptions to this rule.
 This includes cases involving minors, the death of a patient, or a discovery of the malpractice more than two years after the mistake actually occurred.

 For lawsuits involving accidents not related to medical care, like slip and fall injury, the limitations period is three years from the date of the accident.
-It is best to contact an attorney as soon as possible after an incident because the hospital may argue that the two year deadline applies to your case and you could miss the case filing deadline.
+It is best to contact an attorney as soon as possible after an incident because the hospital may argue that the two year deadline applies to your case.
+If you could miss the case filing deadline, you will be forever barred from filing a lawsuit.

 Our Michigan Hospital Negligence Attorneys Can Help You